 Oxidative Stress and Antioxidants

-Additionally, there is some evidence relating oxidative stress to the extent of insulin resistance.
-Some scientists claim that high oxidative stress promotes impaired insulin efficacy.
-This, in turn, might aggravate the degree of oxidation.
+Additionally, some evidence relates oxidative stress to the extent of insulin resistance.
+Some scientists claim that high oxidative stress promotes impaired insulin efficacy, which might aggravate the degree of oxidation.
 Little is known about the antioxidant status of individuals who suffer from metabolic syndrome.
 Antioxidants are a crucial part of healing and healthy body management.

 Pecan Sugar Concentration Over Time